whispir/rms-components/README.md

 Whispir - Rich Message Studio
 ==============

-The Rich Message Studio is an intuitive interface which used to create templates.
-The content of these rich templates can be built using a library of template components, previewed as they would appear on a mobile device, saved and versioned, and finally sent.
+The Rich Message Studio is an intuitive interface which used to create rich messages.
+The content of these rich messages can be built using a library of template components, previewed as they would appear on a mobile device, saved, versioned, and finally sent.

 This repository contains a library of customised components developed by the Whispir Team that can easily be imported into the Rich Message Studio within the Whispir Platform.